-*NOTE: This section includes amendments by emergency legislation that will expire on May 27, 2021.
-To view the text of this section after the expiration of the emergency legislation, click this link: Permanent Version.*
+*NOTE: This section includes amendments by temporary legislation that will expire on December 24, 2021.
+To view the text of this section after the expiration of the temporary legislation, click this link: Permanent Version.*

 For the purpose of this subchapter:

 (A) A civil officer or employee in any branch of the District of Columbia government, including an officer or employee of an instrumentality wholly owned by the District of Columbia government;